Shaunlipy/ab-test/README.md

 For each metric:

 Number of cookies: I chose it as invariant metric because when users browse the webpage, he/she already has one unique browser id.
-Thus it is independent.
+Thus it is independent and it will be consistent in this experiment.
+In the meanwhile, an invariant metric cannot both be an evaluation metric since it is dependent on the experiment.

-Number of user-ids: user-ids are people who registered the course.
-Thus it depends on the people who enrolled the free trial.
-So I didn't choose it as invariant metric.
+Number of user-ids: user-ids are people who enrolled the course.
+Thus it will be affected by the experiment between the experiment and control groups.
+It is not chosen as evaluation metric because it is a count, instead of a percentage which can be further normalized or standardized.
-I didn't choose it to be evaluation metric because the user-ids may be screwed from the experiment group.

 Number of clicks: I chose it as invariant metric because people need to click, then he/she can see the content/experiment.
+Thus it is independent from the experiment.

-Click-through-probability: It could be a good invariant metric but I prefer the pure numbers instead of probability for invariant metric.
+Click-through-probability: It could be a good invariant metric but I didn't choose it because I personally think the number of cookies and number of clicks are highly correlated with the click-through-probability.

-Gross conversion: I choose it as evaluation metric because user-ids are dependent on the effect of the experiment and divided by the number of unique cookies can prevent from unbiased/unbalanced data.
+Gross conversion: I choose it as evaluation metric because user-ids are dependent on the effect of the experiment.
+And in the alternative hypothesis, we expect to see lower value in the experiment gorup, because we hypothesize that people without enough time per week will not enroll the course.

-Retention: I didn't use it since the experiment might affect users who is in free trial.

-Net conversion: same reason as above -- the number of people enrolled in the free trail devided by the number of unique cookies can prevent from unbalanced data.
+Retention: This value can be a candidate of evaluation metric because it dependents on the experiment.
+This value is expected to be higher in the experiment group because people need to have more time commitment per week to enroll in the course, and thus make their first payment.
+But I feel it is overlapped with Gross conversion and Net conversion, I didn't end up choosing it as the value.

+Net conversion: I chose it as evaluation metric because it is affected by the experiment.
+In the experiment group, since most people can commit enough hours per week, and are more toward stay (make the first payment).
+So, this value should be increased, or at least not decreased.

 ### Measuring Standard Deviation